-2.7.
-Timely notification of bidding opportunities is essential in competitive bidding.
+- 2.6 Timely notification of bidding opportunities is essential in competitive bidding.
 For projects that include ICB the Borrower is required to prepare and submit to the Bank a draft General Procurement Notice.
-The Bank will arrange for its publication in UN Development Business online (UNDB online) and on the Bank's Internet website.
-The Notice shall contain information concerning the Borrower (or prospective Borrower), amount and purpose of the loan, scope of procurement under ICB, and the name, telephone (or fax) number, and address of the Borrower's agency responsible for procurement and the address of the website where specific procurement notices will be posted.
-If known, the scheduled date for availability of pregualification or bidding documents should be indicated.
-The related pregualification or
+The Bank will arrange for its publication in UN Development Business online (UNDB online) and on the Bank's Internet website.22 The Notice shall contain information concerning the Borrower (or prospective Borrower), amount and purpose of the loan, scope of procurement under ICB, and the name, telephone (or fax) number, and address of the Borrower's agency responsible for procurement and the address of the website where specific procurement notices will be posted.
+If known, the scheduled date for availability of prequalification or bidding documents, as the case may be, shall not be released to the public earlier than the date of publication of the General Procurement Notice. - 2.7 Invitations to prequalify or to bid, as the case may be, shall be advertised as Specific Procurement Notices in at least one newspaper of national circulation in the Borrower's country or in the official gazette (if it is available on the Internet), or on the electronic portal of free access where the Borrower advertises all government business opportunities.
+Such invitations shall also be published in UNDB online and on the Bank's Internet website.
+Notification shall be given in sufficient time to enable prospective bidders to obtain prequalification or bidding documents and prepare and submit their responses.23